 Ecommerce cuts out the middle men

 As far as historical records go, commerce has been a traditionally multi-level industry.
 There were those that produced the goods, the big buyers, the carriers, the retailers, the marketers, all adding up to the costs.
-When globalization came into effect that became even more so.
+When globalisation came into effect that became even more so.

 Say you wanted to develop and sell a computer.
 You had those handling raw materials, processing them, the assembly line, the shipping company, transport, distributers, retailers.
 Not to mention everyone in R&D, accounting and all those other XXI century white collar jobs.
 Just a glance shows a very, very long line between development and actually delivering the product to its end user.